kakaroto/Beyond20/docs/features.md

 ## Configurable options
 * Whisper rolls
+* Whisper rolls for monster pages
 * Roll twice for advantage/disadvantage
 * Add initiative to the tracker (requires token to be selected)
 * Replace dice formulas in Roll20 text
 * Add dice formulas roller icon to D&D Beyond text
 * Prefix to add to critical hit damage
+* Components to display during a spell attack
+  * All components (V, S, M)
+  * Only material components if needed
+  * No components
 * Roll20 Character Sheet Template to use
 * Roll20 tab specific options
   * Select a tab to send all rolls to